-38. California Business & Professions Code §§ 17200, et seq. (the "UCL") defines unfair competition as any unlawful, unfair, or fraudulent business act or practice.
-Section 17203 authorizes injunctive, declaratory, and/or other equitable relief with respect to unfair competition as follows:

-Any person who engages, has engaged, or proposes to engage in unfair competition may be enjoined in any court of competent jurisdiction.
-The court may make such orders or judgments, including the appointment of a receiver, as may be necessary to prevent the use or employment by any person of any practice which constitutes unfair competition, as defined in this chapter, or as may be necessary to restore to any person in interest any money or property, real or personal, which may have been acquired by means of such unfair competition.
+1 arising out of the conduct of DEFENDANT as to the members of the 2 CALIFORNIA LABOR SUB-CLASS.
+3 FIRST CAUSE OF ACTION 4 FOR UNLAWFUL BUSINESS PRACTICES 5 (Cal.
+Bus.
+And Prof. Code §§ 17200, et seq.)
+6 (Alleged By PLAINTIFF and the CALIFORNIA CLASS against All Defendants) 7 37.
+PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 8 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 9 Complaint.
+10 38.
+DEFENDANT is a "person" as that term is defined under Cal.
+Bus.
+And Prof. 11 Code § 17021.
+12 39.
+California Business & Professions Code §§ 17200, et seq. (the "UCL") defines 13 unfair competition as any unlawful, unfair, or fraudulent business act or practice.
+Section 17203 14 authorizes injunctive, declaratory, and/or other equitable relief with respect to unfair competition 15 as follows: 16 Any person who engages, has engaged, or proposes to engage in unfair competition may be enjoined in any court of competent jurisdiction.
+The court may make such orders or 17 judgments, including the appointment of a receiver, as may be necessary to prevent the use or employment by any person of any practice which constitutes unfair competition, as 18 defined in this chapter, or as may be necessary to restore to any person in interest any 19 money or property, real or personal, which may have been acquired by means of such unfair competition.
 (Cal.
 Bus. & Prof. Code § 17203).

-- 39. By the conduct alleged herein, DEFENDANT has engaged and continues to engage in a business practice which violates California law, including but not limited to, the applicable Wage Order(s), the California Code of Regulations and the California Labor Code including Sections 204, 226.7, 510, 512, 558, 1194, 1197, 1197.1, 1198, and 1198.5, for which this Court should issue declaratory and other equitable relief pursuant to Cal.
-Bus. & Prof. Code § 17203 as may be necessary to prevent and remedy the conduct held to constitute unfair competition, including restitution of wages wrongfully withheld. - 40.
-By the conduct alleged herein, DEFENDANT's practices were unlawful and unfair in that these practices violated public policy, were immoral, unethical, oppressive unscrupulous or substantially injurious to employees, and were without valid justification or utility for which this Court should issue equitable and injunctive relief pursuant to Section 17203 of the California Business & Professions Code, including restitution of wages wrongfully withheld. - 41.
-By the conduct alleged herein, DEFENDANT's practices were deceptive and fraudulent in that DEFENDANT's uniform policy and practice failed to provide the legally mandated meal and rest periods and the required amount of compensation for missed meal and rest periods and, due to a systematic business practice that cannot be justified, pursuant to the applicable Cal.
-Lab.
-Code, and Industrial Welfare Commission requirements in violation of Cal.
-Bus.
-Code §§ 17200, et seq., and for which this Court should issue injunctive and equitable relief, pursuant to Cal.
-Bus. & Prof. Code § 17203, including restitution of wages wrongfully withheld.
+20 40.
+By the conduct alleged herein, DEFENDANT have engaged and continues to 21 engage in a business practice which violates California law, including but not limited to, the 22 applicable Wage Order(s), the California Code of Regulations and the California Labor Code 23 including Sections 204, 206.5, 226.7, 510, 512, 558, 1194, 1197, 1197.1, and 1198, for which this 24 Court should issue declaratory and other equitable relief pursuant to Cal.
+Bus. & Prof. Code § 25 17203 as may be necessary to prevent and remedy the conduct held to constitute unfair 26 competition, including restitution of wages wrongfully withheld.
+27 41.
+By the conduct alleged herein, DEFENDANT's practices were unlawful and unfair 28 in that these practices violated public policy, were immoral, unethical, oppressive unscrupulous or substantially injurious to employees, and were without valid justification or utility for which this Court should issue equitable and injunctive relief pursuant to Section 17203 of the California Business & Professions Code, including restitution of wages wrongfully withheld.